-You’ll be spending a lot of time with them, so treat ‘em right and they’ll keep coming back for more—low-fat cooking that is.
+You’ll be spending a lot of time with your non-stick skillets, so treat ‘em right and they’ll last a lot longer.

-Don’t put a hot nonstick pan into cold or lukewarm water because the rapid temperature change could cause the pan to warp.
-Wash your nonstick pans by hand with plastic scourers or soft sponges.
+- Don’t put a hot nonstick pan into cold or lukewarm water because the rapid temperature change could cause the pan to warp.
+Wash your nonstick pans by hand with soft sponges or cleaning cloths.
+Improperly cleaning (e.g., washing the pan in the dishwasher, scouring pads, abrasive cleaners, etc.) may damage your pan and could void a manufacturer’s warranty.
 Dry them completely before storing.

 - Store your nonstick pans carefully.
 Put a paper plate or paper towels between pans when stacking them to avoid scratches.

 - When in doubt, consult with the manufacturer’s website.
 Many companies may have a section on care-information or a frequently asked questions section that can be a useful resource.

 Article copyright © 2015 American Heart Association.
 This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.